pdkaizer/pdk-eleventy/src/site/resume.md

 ## Profile

-UI/UX designer and design systems engineer with a passion for user focused digital products that are highly functional and beautifully designed.
+Product designer and design systems engineer with a passion for user focused digital products that are highly functional and beautifully designed.
 Over twenty two years of experience with Design Systems, UI and UX design, CSS architecture, front-end development and content management systems implementation.
 Expertise in aligning digital strategy with organizational priorities and executing across all digital channels.

 ## Skills